mepearson/dash-2.0-demo/README.md

 ## Version History
 This app is written in Dash 2.0.
-For a Dash 1.0 app, please use the Dash 1.0 demo rep [https://github.com/mepearson/dash-demo]
+For a Dash 1.0 app, please use the [Dash 1.0 demo repo](https://github.com/mepearson/dash-demo)

 ## Dash App File Description
 The files to run the dash app are contained within the 'src' folder of the directory.
 The code has been separated into component files as follows: